dariooddenino/dariooddenino.github.io/_recipes/0005-json-basics.md

     , "{\"a\": 2}"] -- same as above, but with "Number"
 ```

-## Reading nested objects
+## Nested objects

 What if we want to read a sub object of our JSON?
-It's just as easy :)

 ```haskell
 nestedTest' = do